List of Kamen Rider Geats characters: Michinaga Azuma

 Michinaga Azuma (吾妻 道長, Azuma Michinaga) is a construction worker, former high school delinquent, and the runner-up of the "Daybreak" DGP with an ambitious desire to surpass Ace Ukiyo, whom he considers a rival and blames for the death of his best friend and fellow former delinquent, Tōru Imai, who Ace failed to save from traitorous Kamen Riders during a previous DGP.
 Ever since, Michinaga became cynical, believing that all Riders are self-serving, and competes in the DGP to fulfill Tōru's desire for a landmark in his hometown along with his own to destroy the Kamen Riders and eventually the DGP itself.
 After Ace is eliminated during the "Conspiracy" DGP, Michinaga's overconfidence leads to him being fatally wounded during the final round.
 Following the tournament's conclusion, Michinaga's body ends up in Archimedel's garden, where he is resurrected due to prolonged usage of the Zombie Buckle, and escapes.
 Despite being brought back to the Jyamato garden by Niramu and Samasu to be killed, Beroba intervenes and convinces Michinaga to fight for the Jyamato to achieve his wish.
 He eventually wins the JGP, becomes the "Jyamashin" (ジャマ神), and sets out to fulfill his wish as well as destroy the DGP.
-But his wish to destroy solely other Kamen Riders made him weak against non-Kamen Rider combatants like the Jyamato, which remained in effect after Ace restored Michinaga's humanity in the aftermath of Desire Royale finale.
+But his wish to destroy solely other Kamen Riders made him weak against non-Kamen Rider combatants like the Jyamato, which remained in effect after Ace restored Michinaga's humanity in the aftermath of the Desire Royale's finale.
 Although he regain partial of its power to kill Beroba in the near end of the "Creation" DGP.
 Ultimately, Michinaga begins to discard his ego and atone to his past deeds, when Daichi infected Keiwa's sister, Sara, with a Stage 2 parasite Jyamato and tricks the former into seemingly murdering her by mistake that leads to Keiwa's downfall, much to his horror.
 With the DGP erased at cost of losing the memory of Ace's existence, Michinaga finally moves on from Tōru's passing.

 During the events of the crossover film Kamen Rider Geats × Revice: Movie Battle Royale, which is set between his death and waking up in Archimedel's garden, Michinaga is temporarily revived for the Desire Royale.

 Utilizing the Desire Driver, Michinaga can transform into the water buffalo-themed Kamen Rider Buffa (仮面ライダーバッファ, Kamen Raidā Baffa).
-While transformed, he wears the Buffa Muleta (バッファムレータ, Baffa Murēta), which grants an increased fighting spirit and winning rate.
+While transformed, he wears the Buffa Muleta (バッファムレータ, Baffa Murēta), which grants an increased fighting spirit and win rate.
 His primary Form Raise Buckle is Zombie, which allows him to assume Zombie Form (ゾンビフォーム, Zonbi Fōmu).